ramit05/myblog/_posts/2018-01-14-ci-cd-chef-automate.md

 ## Chef Automate Setup on AWS EC2

+### Prerequisites:

 In order for the Chef Automate Setup to work, we will use a minimal setup in order to proceed.
-Here are the cconfiguration details:
+Here are the configuration details:

 | Category       | Inbound Security Ports Access         | Operating System & Instance Size                            |
 | ------------- |:--------------------------------------:|:------------------------------------------------|
 | Chef Server | 22 (SSH), 80 (HTTP), 443 (HTTPS), 10000-10003 (push jobs) | Ubuntu 16.04(ami-21766642) & t2.micro  |
 | Chef Automate Server| 22 (SSH), 80 (HTTP), 443 (HTTPS), 8989 (Git)  | Ubuntu 16.04(ami-21766642) & t2.large|

+Do make sure to install the **License file** required for running Chef Automate from [here](https://learn.chef.io/modules/try-chef-automate#/).Its a 30 day free trial.
+As per its [pricing](https://www.chef.io/pricing/) page the fee for Chef Automate is $137 per node.

-Also, we will be using fully-qualified domain names (FQDNs) as recommended and used by Chef.
+Also, we will be using fully-qualified domain names (FQDNs) as recommended by Chef.

 Please make sure to **note the FQDN for both your Chef server and Chef Automate server**.